 If you want to learn about the savings, FeeX gives you a full breakdown, including how similar the funds are to each other:

-As you can see, there is only 0.01% expense ratio savings between the two funds, but the Schwab fund also has a little better historical performance.
+As you can see, there is 0.14% expense ratio savings between the two funds, but the Schwab fund also has a little better historical performance.
+However, this is a Fidelity account, so FIPDX is commission free!

 At this point, FeeX leaves the choice to you.
 Now you at least know the options, and what else is out there to potentially invest in.